catebell/LUAD-LUSC-Tumor-Classification/README.md

    ```

    > ⚠️ The first execution can take a few hours.
 It will not start again unless the folders get deleted or renamed.
-   ###### Click [here](https://drive.google.com/file/d/1vup2z04FoucfkQkzjX4i5d7ChMva69Ag/view?usp=drive_link) to download the this structure of our processed graphs Dataset for both the tumors.
+   ###### Click [here](https://drive.google.com/file/d/1vup2z04FoucfkQkzjX4i5d7ChMva69Ag/view?usp=drive_link) to download the structure of our processed graphs Dataset for both the tumors.

    Then automatically the model will be trained and evaluated.
-   > ⚠️ Training the model can take many hours depending on the hardware configuration, especially if you are using a device without a GPU.
+   > ⚠️ Training the model can take many hours depending on the hardware configuration, especially if you are not using a GPU.

 ## Results
-All our results are available in our [paper]().
+All our results are available in our [paper](https://github.com/user-attachments/files/27761332/LUAD_LUSC_Classification.pdf).

 ## Try with different tumor classes
 You can try with different tumor classes by changing the value of the variable **tumor** in the [config.py](config.py) file.